yxuco/fabric-operation/aws/README.md

 ```
 http://aa77c78ea1aef11eab0b202b81aaff60-1397096608.us-west-2.elb.amazonaws.com:7081/swagger
 ```
-Copy and paste this URL into a Chrome web-browser, and use it to test the sample chaincode as described in [README.md](./service/README.md).
-If you want this URL accessible by other hosts, you can use AWS console to update the security rules.
+Copy and paste the URL (your actual URL will be different) into a Chrome web-browser, and use it to test the sample chaincode as described in [gateway](../service/README.md).
+If you want this URL accessible by other workstations, you can use AWS console to update the security rules.

 ### Stop Fabric network and cleanup persistent data
 ```